H4PE0N/Competitive-Programming/Competitive-Testing-Folder/README.md

 function library folders.
 That means the  first  folder  in
 this folder contains test functions of array-functions.

+Here is a list of all the folders and what the program does:

+* Competiti-Functions-Testing-1: Arrays
+* Competiti-Functions-Testing-2: Matrices
+* Competiti-Functions-Testing-3: Hashmaps
+* Competiti-Functions-Testing-4: Strings
+* Competiti-Functions-Testing-5: Binary Strings
+* Competiti-Functions-Testing-6: Statistics, Probability
+* Competiti-Functions-Testing-7: Binary Operations

 Made by Roy Hampus Fridholm